 When to Use Toner

-Although toner does a lot of different things for the skin, it’s generally agreed that toner always comes as a second step in your skin care routine—right after cleaning the skin and before using a serum or moisturizing.
+Although toner does a lot of different things for the skin, it’s generally agreed that toner always comes as a second step in your skin care routine—right after cleansing the skin and before using a serum or moisturizing.

 That said, if you’re using a hydrating toner, there’s no reason you can’t give yourself a few little extra spritzes throughout the day.
-Nothing feels better than a little refreshing post-hike or post-workout toner!
+Nothing feels better than a little refreshing post-hike or post-workout spritz!

 Best Facial Toners